 Despite these potential dangers, it is of course possible to stay safe when gaming online.
 Simply teaching your children the importance of being cautious when talking to people they don’t know can go a long way, especially in these virtual environments.
 Teach your kids to have fun while playing these games, but to play with their friends or people they know.
 And of course, make sure you regulate their play styles so they aren’t constantly glued to the screen.
 Kids need social lives, and not just virtual ones.

-So our big tips on all this?
-Communicate, don’t promote secretive behaviour (by communicating!!), know what your kids are doing & limit screen time!
+So, our big tips for all this?
+Communicate, don’t promote secretive behaviour (by communicating!!), know what your kids are doing, and limit screen time.

-Make sure to check out some of our other posts on how you can keep an eye on your child’s online activity & check out yomojo.com.au/familyeye for parental control solutions that will give you peace of mind.
+Make sure to check out some of our other posts on how you can keep an eye on your child’s online activity & check out FamilyEye by Yomojo, our Parental Control app, for parental control solutions that will give you peace of mind.